FerranHoms/VideoEncodingSystems_P1/README.md

 IMPORTANT: For the conversion endpoint (exercise 1), the conversions take A LOT of time.
 I tried them all (vp8, h265 and av1) and they work, so maybe its better if you trust me rather than waiting hehe.

 For the last step regarding AI, I used Gemini 3, which is one of the best models out there.
 It helped me refactoring and optimizing the code and also gave the UI a much better look.
+The git diff command output can be looked at the "git_diff_output.png" image.